Mugi-Asura/trustee/README.md

 **Syntax:** */trustee SetName*

 This command summons the Trust set uniquely identified by the SetName value.
 If the SetName value is not found in the Trust set database, no Trust set will be summoned.
+Note that SetNames are case sensitive.

 The summoning process uses regular macro-style wait commands to ensure proper Trust cast timing.